RedBeardLab/rediSQL/doc/docs/index.md

 When you execute a SQLite query, the text is compiled to a binary code, this binary code is then executed against the database and the result provide as answer.
 The phase of compilation can be quite expensive, but if you always execute the same statements (think about `inserts`), it can be avoided.

-When you use `REDISQL.CREATE_STATEMENT` your statement get compiled, then when you execute it using `REDISQL.EXECUTE_STATEMENT` it is not re-compiled but we use the pre-compiled one.
+When you use [`REDISQL.CREATE_STATEMENT`][r:create_statement] your statement get compiled, then when you execute it using [`REDISQL.EXEC_STATEMENT`][r:exec_statement] it is not re-compiled but we use the pre-compiled one.
 It seems a trivial change but it will really speed up some workload.

 Statements can also be used as an interface for different application using the same RediSQL instance.